angrykoala/awesome-browser-automation/README.md

 # Awesome Browser Automation [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Curated list of awesome browser automation tools and resources.
+A curated list of awesome browser automation tools and resources.

 Browser automation is the act of executing actions automatically in a web browser for testing, [web scraping](https://en.wikipedia.org/wiki/Web_scraping) or to perform repetitive tasks faster.
 Specialized software is usually required to do this.
 This software may control an external browser or be a browser itself.